Search

 Maximizing a print preview dialog in c#

-Here’s a way to get a print preview dialog (or perhaps any resizeable dialog) maximised.
+Here is a way to get a print preview dialog (or perhaps any resizeable dialog) to be maximized when opened.

-Looks like the dialog can be cast to a form allowing WindowState to be set.
+The dialog may be cast to a Form allowing WindowState

 PrintPreviewDialog dlg = new PrintPreviewDialog(); dlg.Document = doc; ((Form)dlg).WindowState = FormWindowState.Maximized; dlg.ShowDialog();